Healthdirect Free Australian health advice you can count on.

 • a hump between the shoulders

-• skin problems like slow healing of wounds, bruising and stretch marks on the tummy, hips and thighs
+• skin problems such as slow healing of wounds, bruising and stretch marks on the tummy and thighs

-Other symptoms for women include more hair on the face and body and irregular periods.
-Men can have lower libido or erectile dysfunction.
+Females may also have more hair on the face and body and irregular periods.
+Males may have erectile dysfunction.
+Children with Cushing's syndrome may have problems with growth.

 • overgrowth of the adrenal glands

-• occasionally, a tumour somewhere else in the body
+• a tumour somewhere else in the body

-Other people develop Cushing's syndrome from taking corticosteroid (steroid) medication for a long time.
+• taking corticosteroid (steroid) medicine for a long time

 If you have Cushing's syndrome because of taking steroid medicine, do not stop taking it suddenly, as you could become very unwell.
-Talk to your doctor.
+Talk to your doctor about what to do next.

 When should I see my doctor?

-If you are diagnosed with Cushing's syndrome your doctor will organise regular check-ups with you.
-At these appointments, your doctor will monitor your condition and ensure that you're receiving the right treatment.
+If you have been diagnosed with Cushing's syndrome, you should see your doctor regularly so they can monitor your condition and ensure that you're receiving the right treatment.

 How is Cushing's syndrome diagnosed?

-Cushing's syndrome can be hard to diagnose because it can look like other things.
+Cushing's syndrome can be hard to diagnose, because it causes symptoms that can occur in many other health conditions.

-Your doctor will talk to you, examine you and may arrange tests of your blood, urine and saliva.
+Your doctor will talk to you, examine you and check your blood pressure.
+They may refer you for blood tests, urine tests and saliva tests to measure your cortisol levels.

 You may also be referred to an endocrinologist (a doctor who specialises in problems with hormones).